kenyounot123/link_tracking_test/README.md

 * Data analytics.
 Maybe work on data aggregation to provide more valuable insights.
 Currently only have total clicks, most clicked url, and active links

 ## Scaling Considerations
-* Consider what happens if we get a lot of traffic on our website
+1. Consider what happens if we get a lot of traffic on our website
+  * Implemented rate limiting to `LinkClicksController` to prevent user abuse if they spam click links
-* Caching frequently accessed data
+2. Caching frequently accessed data
-* asynchronous batch inserting
+  * use low-level caching to cache results of the db query for admin statistics.
+That way if there are no changes to admin dashboard we would not need to do the database query again.